 Speaking to The Ringer last week, Chris Smith who direct the Netflix film, said, “We were aware of [the Hulu production] because we were supposed to film Billy McFarland for an interview [of our own].”
 The problem?
 “He told us that [Hulu was] offering [him] $250,000 for an interview.
 He asked us if we would pay him $125,000.”

 Hulu is hardly alone in its impropriety, though.
-Netflix’s version is also an ethical quandary – just check its credits.
+Netflix’s version is also an ethical quandary – just check its credits, should anyone actually watch those.
 In addition to being produced by Vice (which, for those who are wondering, is still in the midst of litigation for allegedly engaging in “systemic pay discrimination against female staffers”), is also produced by Jerry Media, the media agency founded and run by Elliot Tebele.

 Not problematic on its face, the involvement of Jerry Media is questionable considering that the firm was responsible for all of the marketing for Fyre Festival.
 More than that, as Ja Rule tweeted this weekend, money also changed hands in furtherance of the Netflix production: “Netflix PAID FuckJerry, the same guys that did the promo for the festival.”